odemolliens/react-native-remote-metro/README.md

 # react-native-remote-metro

-A tool to scan a QR code containing a metro bundler URL, and load the bundle from it This lib is meant to be used from the native code, before React load the JS code.
+A tool to scan a QR code containing a metro bundler URL, and load the bundle from it.
+This lib is meant to be used from the native code, before React load the JS code.
 It will handle showing a QRCode reader and switching to the application view after it has loaded.